 “With so many guns today, not much as a weapon.
 If the bad guy has a knife, nunchaka come in handy, or even if he’s just big.
 I keep in practice because it is excellent training for eye hand coordination and it keeps the skill in muscle memory.
 I never carry them around.
 When you get good, you don’t think about it, just do it.
 That’s why we practice forms.
 If you have to defend yourself, you want the moves to be automatic.
 Okay, good session.
 Day after tomorrow, we’ll go again.”

 Dahlia and Clarissa hustle off to the pool, ditch their clothes in the laundry room first.
 The other children must already be there, I can hear screeches and laughter.

 “As did you, what do you think?”

 “I need to know it for the other work, besides, it is good exercise with a purpose, not just running on a treadmill.
-We will take a shower, you will lick me, then we have to help with lunch.”
+We will take a shower, you will take advantage of an innocent fourteen year old, then we have to help with lunch.”

 I grin, a luscious pre-lunch appetizer.